jacohend/autonode/README.md

-# autonode
+# Autonode

-p2p event bus and queue in golang
+Peer-to-peer event bus and queue in golang, for creating horizontally-scalable services.